api3dao/vitepress-docs/docs/reference/dapis/understand/index.md

 ## Managed dAPIs

-Managed dAPIs are currently under development.
 A managed dAPI is actually the process of upgrading a self-funded dAPI to become a managed dAPI.
 Here the dApp that does the upgrade pays a small fee which is used to pay gas costs incurred by the Airnode to place the dAPI value on-chain.
 Unlike self-funded dAPIs, API3 will manage the gas cost with the fees collected.
 This is advantages as the dApp owner does not need to worry about the community based funding model that might cause the dAPI to shut down due to lack of funding.

-### Changing specifications

-The specifications for the concept of a managed dAPI may change to some degree as development continues.
-The full feature specification will be updated here as this type of dAPI is made available.

 <FlexEndTag/>